stakater/mto-docs/content/usecases/admin-clusterrole.md

-# Extending Manager ClusterRole
+# Extending Admin ClusterRole

-Bill as the cluster admin want to add additional rules for manager ClusterRole.
+Bill as the cluster admin want to add additional rules for admin ClusterRole.

-Bill can extend rules using the aggregation.
 Bill can extend the `admin` role for MTO using the aggregation label for admin ClusterRole.
 Bill will create a new ClusterRole with all the permissions he need to extend for MTO and add the aggregation label on the newly created ClusterRole.

 ```yaml
 kind: ClusterRole